zephyrproject-rtos/zephyr/boards/x86/acrn/doc/index.rst

     .. code-block:: console

         west build -b acrn_ehl_crb samples/hello_world

+In this tutorial, we will use the Intel Elkhart Lake Reference Board (`EHL`_ CRB) since it is one of the suggested platform for this type of scenario.
+Use ``acrn_ehl_crb`` as the target board parameter.

 Note the kconfig output in ``build/zephyr/.config``, you will need to reference that to configure ACRN later.